 Learn more about Tiny_Theatre Interactive Murder Mystery.

-This mystery is equal parts merry and scary.
+This virtual murdering mystery is equal parts merry and scary.
 A disgruntled North Pole inhabitant plots to murder Santa.
 Sleuths must figure out who is naughty and who is nice in this chilling game.
 Night of Mystery offers a downloadable murder mystery script playable in Zoom and other virtual meeting platforms.
 The game accommodates anywhere from 6 to 80 players, and is available in variations such as LGBT, all-female, clean, or adult.
 The holiday theme means Ho-ho-homocide can be a fun virtual holiday activity.

 Learn more about Ho-ho-homocide.